A Conjecture of Flach and Morin: Introduction

 \section{Introduction}

 Fix a prime number $p$.
 Let $K/\Q_p$ be a finite extension with ring of integers $\O_K$ and residue field $k$.
 Let $W=W(k)$ be the ring of Witt vectors of $k$ and let $K_0$ be its fraction field.
-We write $S = \op{Spec}(W)$, and in the context of log structures we write $S^{\times}$ (resp.\,$S^\varnothing$) for $S$ equipped with the canonical log structure $1 \mapsto 0$ (resp.\,the trivial log structure).
+We write $S = \op{Spec}(W)$, and in the context of log structures we write $S^{\times}$ (resp. $S^\varnothing$) for $S$ equipped with the canonical log structure $1 \mapsto 0$ (resp. the trivial log structure).

 Let $f: X \to \op{Spec}(\O_K)$ be a flat, projective morphism of relative dimension $n$.
 We write $X_s$ and $X_{\overline{s}}$ for its special and geometric special fiber, respectively, and $X_\eta$ and $X_{\overline{\eta}}$ for its generic and geometric generic fibers, respectively.
 In \cite[\S 7]{FlachMorin2018}, Flach and Morin speculate on the relationship between the geometric cohomology theories of the generic and special fibers.
-The geometric cohomology theory of the generic fiber are the cohomology groups
+The geometric cohomology groups of the generic fiber

+are the \emph{Beilinson--Hyodo--Kato} ones, considered in \cite{NekovarNiziol2016} and taking values in the category of $(\phi, N, G_K)$-modules (for more on this structure see, for example, \cite{Berger2004}).
+This cohomology theory was defined by Beilinson for any $K$-scheme $Z$, neither smooth nor proper, using $h$-descent \cite{Beilinson2013} {}\footnote{The Beilinson--Hyodo--Kato is related to $p$-adic étale cohomology via the Fontaine functor $D_{pst}$, namely